Nikkei powers to 27-year peak on weaker yen, earnings hopes; regional stocks up

 Markets had expected Italian Economy Minister Giovanni Tria to resist a spending push by Italy's coalition government, which took power in June.

-Financial spreadbetters expect London's FTSE <.FTSE> to open 0.1 percent higher at 7,553, Frankfurt's DAX <.GDAXI> to open 0.02 percent lower at 12,433 and Paris' CAC <.FCHI> to open 0.2 percent lower at 5,530.
+Financial spreadbetters expect London's FTSE to open 0.1 percent higher at 7,553, Frankfurt's DAX to open 0.02 percent lower at 12,433 and Paris' CAC to open 0.2 percent lower at 5,530.
 Shares in China were higher ahead of a week-long national holiday.
-Blue chips <.CSI300> gained 0.8 percent and the country's main Shanghai Composite index <.SSEC> was 0.7 percent higher.
+Blue chips gained 0.8 percent and the country's main Shanghai Composite index was 0.7 percent higher.

 "Even though we're at historic highs across a group of global indices, the interesting thing today and yesterday is that it's translating through to dollar strength," said Nick Twidale, chief operating officer at Rakuten Securities Australia.